 You can't always assume that your subordinates know something or can figure it out.
 It's your job as an authority figure to teach your employees new skills.
 The more your employees know, the more they can take off your plate later.

 3 types of tasks you should be delegating

 1. Tedious tasks that don't impact growth

 Everything you and your team members do is important to the overall function of the business.
-But things like supplies shopping, data entry, file organization, clerical work and other administrative tasks aren't what really drives growth for your company.
+However, supply shopping, data entry, file organization, clerical work and other administrative tasks aren't what drives growth for your company.
 These are typically simple assignments that don't require much experience, and while you could easily complete them yourself, you'll save time by delegating them to your workers.

 "Part of my job as a manager is to ensure the workload is spread evenly to deliver results on time," said Dan Westmoreland, director of inbound marketing at Deputy.
 "The No. 1 delegation mistake managers make is not delegating enough."